eigentaylor/eigentaylor.github.io/_previews/2026-02-25-gibbard-satt.md

 $$f(P_1)\geq_{R_1}f(P_2)$$

-Intuitively, if I change my vote, then the winner can't change to something I like better.
+The idea is simple: if I change my vote, the winner can't change to something I like better.
 Otherwise, I have a beneficial strategy, and the system is not strategyproof.

 Take an example.
 If I love Alice, find Bob acceptable, but hate Clark, then my honest ballot would be Alice > Bob > Clark.
 Now, suppose that Bob is currently winning.
 If I strategically try to lower Bob, and submit Alice > Clark > Bob, then strategyproofness would mean that doing so could only result in Bob *still* winning, or Clark becoming the new winner.
 If Alice *could* win by doing that, then that would be a violation of strategyproofness.
 Any modification of my ballot can only result in a winner who is the same or worse.